-Journal of Periodontics and Implant Dentistry (JPID) is a peer-reviewed journal providing the state of the art information relevant to every aspect of periodontology, implantology, and related sciences.
+Journal of Periodontics and Implant Dentistry (JPID) is an open access and peer-reviewed journal providing the state of the art information relevant to every aspect of periodontology, implantology, and related sciences.
 The journal accepts original articles, reviews, case series, and topic review, and makes every effort to ensure the rapid publication of the accepted manuscript.

 JPID is an official journal of the Taiwan Academy of Periodontology and is published biennially in 2018.